emmetio/emmet-atom/README.md

 ## Default Keybindings

-You can change these Preferences > Emmet.
+You can change these in Preferences > Keybindings.

 Command | Darwin | Linux/Windows
 ------- | ------ | -------------